yuk068/advanced-computer-vision-mat3563/LAB1/LAB1_D_RANSAC.md

 ### Homography Transformation (Projective Transformation)

 A homography is a $3 \times 3$ matrix that maps points from one plane to another plane.
 It is the most general 2D planar projective transformation and has 8 degrees of freedom.
-Homographies are particularly useful in image stitching when the scene being photographed is planar or when the camera undergoes pure rotation around its optical center [5].
+Homographies are particularly useful in image stitching when the scene being photographed is planar or when the camera undergoes pure rotation around its optical center.

 Given a point $(x, y)$ in the first image and its corresponding point $(u, v)$ in the second image, related by a homography $H$, the relationship in homogeneous coordinates is: